Dasian/cornelius/README.md

 Custom bot (Cornelius) for VTuber Valentina Chisei

 # Features
+- All privileged commands are controlled through a pm with a recognized admin
-- Create, save, and send custom embedded messages controlled through private messages
+- Create, save, and send custom embedded
+- Send regular custom messages
+- Ping roles with with an embedded message

 # TODO (ordered)
-- Add social media notification integration
 - Chat revival role with cooldown